 Facts about German May Day Traditions.
-It’s May Day as the German saying goes, “Alles neu macht der Mai,” which translated means, “May makes everything new.”
-The first of May is also known as May Day—not to be confused with the SOS emergency call mayday,” which derives from the French “m’aidez” pronounced “mayDAY,” and means “help me.”
+As the German saying goes, it’s May Day, “Alles neu macht der Mai,” which translated means, “May makes everything new.”
+The first of May is also known as May Day—not to be confused with the SOS emergency call mayday,” which derives from the French “m’aidez” pronounced “mayday,” and means “help me.”

 German May Day Traditions – Witches Night (Walpurgisnacht)

 A lot of traditional activities are underway and start the day prior.
 The night of April 30th is the Walpurgisnacht, also called the Hexennacht, meaning “Witches Night.”
-Legend has it that the witches met every year on the night of the 30th April on the Brocken, the highest peak in the Harz Mountains in Germany to meet with the Satan on their Sabbath.
+Legend has it that the witches met every year on the night of April 30th on the Brocken.
+It is the highest peak in the Harz Mountains in Germany to meet with Satan on their Sabbath.

 German May Day Traditions – The Maypole (Maibaum)

 On May 1, the Maibaum (May Tree or Maypole), cut down in March, will be raised to welcome spring.
 All branches are removed and cleared so that only the log’s trunk is left and used as the pole for decorating with garlands of fir and colorful ribbons, carved figures, and flowers.

 The tree is usually a birch because it’s known as the tree of new beginnings.
 It’s carried through the village, accompanied by music under the watchful eyes of neighborhood spectators.
 Before raised, the Maypole can be stolen by mischievous neighboring villages.
 If successfully stolen, the town has to pay for its return with a case of wine or beer.
 (Photo of Maypole Thomas Dornfeld)

 German May Day Traditions – The May Dance (Tanz in den Mai)